[Skip to Content]

 Categories 21 through 23

 General instructions: Photographs may have been published in print (including exhibition catalogue) or online venues or displayed as part of a public exhibition.
-Images must not be digitally enhanced or retouched (correction for lens distortion, cropping, toning, contrast and red-eye removal are the only electronic adjustments that are allowed).
+Except in 21.D.
+Photo Illustration, images may not include portions of multiple images combined or have extensive retouching.
+Corrections for lens distortion, cropping, toning, contrast, and luminosity are allowed.
+Red-eye removal is allowed.
+Removal of objects is not permitted.

-In all categories, entrant must submit both A. and B. A. titled photograph or design, and B. A JPG of the titled photograph or original work (edited, if need be, to no more than 100 MB total file size and, if possible, RGB color space).
+In all categories, entrant must submit both a) a titled photograph or design as published, and b) a JPG of the titled photograph or original work (edited, if need be, to no more than 100 MB total file size and, if possible, RGB color).
 For prints published in black & white, originals may be color or black & white.
 Add a brief caption for each photograph.

 Judges will consider only the photo.
 Except for category 23, photographer-writer, text will not be considered.